DOMjudge/domjudge/.github/ISSUE_TEMPLATE/bug_report.md

 ### Expected behaviour
 <!--
-Replace this line with what you would expect to happen.
+Write here what you would expect to happen.
 -->

 ### Actual behaviour
 <!--
-Replace this line with what happens instead.
+Write here what happens instead.
 -->

 ### Any other information that you want to share?